nunocoracao/n9o.xyz/content/posts/202206-homepage-guide/index.md

 ## Let’s get started…

 After some research, I decided to choose a website generator framework and a free hosting service.
-For the website framework, I choose <a target="_blank" href="https://gohugo.io">Hugo</a> and the hosting service <a target="_blank" href="https://firebase.google.com">Firebase</a>.
-And for obvious reasons, I decided to my development environment using <a target="_blank" href="https://www.docker.com">Docker</a> in order to put myself in the user's shoes for this experiment.
+For the website framework, I choose <a target="_blank" href="https://gohugo.io">Hugo</a> with <a target="_blank" href="https://github.com/jpanther/congoand">Congo</a> as the theme, and for the hosting service <a target="_blank" href="https://firebase.google.com">Firebase</a>.
+And for obvious reasons, I decided to set up my development environment using <a target="_blank" href="https://www.docker.com">Docker</a> in order to put myself in the user's shoes for this experiment.

+I didn't go into a deep analysis of which framework was the best for my problem as I wanted to get an MVP out fast so I went through a couple of options and picked the first one that I liked.
+There are several other options with a very different range of features and event approaches to what you might want to achieve.
+If you want to explore other options these are some you can explore: <a target="_blank" href="https://docusaurus.io/">Docussaurus</a>, <a target="_blank" href="https://www.gatsbyjs.com/">Gatsby</a>, <a target="_blank" href="https://jekyllrb.com/">Jekyll</a>, <a target="_blank" href="https://ghost.org/">Ghost</a>, and even <a target="_blank" href="https://wordpress.com/">Wordpress</a>.

 {{< alert >}}
-**Disclaimer:** I am perfectly aware that this might not be the best solution out there for what I am trying to achieve.
-If you think there’s either a) a better way to do it or b) a smarter solution from scratch feel free to reach out.
+**Disclaimer:** I am perfectly aware that this might not be the best solution out there.
+If you think there’s either a better or a smarter solution feel free to reach out, always happy to chat and learn.
 {{< /alert >}}

-## Requirements
+## Tools

-For this guide, I will use the following software, which should be installed on your machine.
+For this guide, I will use the following tools, which should be installed on your machine.
 Here is a small explanation of what each component is going to be used for and a link to the installation instructions.

 - **Docker** - I will use Docker to configure a development environment for this project so that we can skip the need to install all the software required to run Hugo and Firebase CLI i.e. CuRL, Go, Hugo, Node, NPM, etc. This will allow you to start from a git repository, start the environment and go straight into writing code instead of spending hours figuring out how to install a specific compiler for your CPU architecture. <a target=”_blank” href="https://www.docker.com/get-started/">Install Docker</a>